Aster oblongifolius 'Raydon's Favorite' - AROMATIC ASTER 'RAYDON'S FAVORITE'

 Excellent garden performer and highly attractive to many butterflies, all of this confirmed by Mt.
 Cuba research center and also from our experiences in plantings in Bloomington, IN.

 This selection is probably originated near Lookout Mountain, Tennessee.
 It was collected by Raydon Alexander (San Antonio, Texas), who marked it as "favorite".
-Plantsman Allan Bush received piece of it for propagation and sold the first plants at Holbrook Farms.
+Plantsman Allan Bush received a piece of it for propagation and sold the first plants at Holbrook Farms.

 Advantages :